eclipseisoffline/eclipsestweakeroo/README.md

 This mod contains some basic modifications/additions I made to [Tweakeroo](https://www.curseforge.com/minecraft/mc-mods/tweakeroo).

-Feel free to report any bugs, or suggest new features, such as Tweaks, yeets, or fixes, [here](https://github.com/eclipseisoffline/eclipsestweakeroo/issues/new/choose).
+Feel free to report any bugs, or suggest new features, such as tweaks, yeets, or fixes, [here](https://github.com/eclipseisoffline/eclipsestweakeroo/issues/new/choose).

 ## License